Red Light Therapy: What It Is & Why People Use It

 People commonly use red light therapy by sitting or standing in front of a light panel for 10 to 20 minutes per session, several times per week.
 Some use handheld devices for targeted areas like the face, joints, or muscles.

-Red light therapy is often incorporated into skincare routines, post-exercise recovery protocols, or general wellness practices.
-It's not a replacement for medical treatment, but it may complement existing health and wellness routines.
+Red light therapy is often incorporated into skincare routines, post-exercise routines, or general wellness practices.
+It's not a replacement for medical treatment or professional advice.

 Safety & Quality Considerations